sphinx-doc/sphinx/doc/latex.rst

          to small values else the border could overlap the text contents.
          This behavior is kept as default.

-    * the same special behavior is adopted per default for :dudir:`note` or other "light" admonitions using ``sphinxheavybox`` from one of the CSS-like options related to them having been used.
+    * the same padding behavior is obeyed per default for :dudir:`note` or other "light" admonitions when using ``sphinxheavybox``.
 - | ``<prefix>_border-top-left-radius``,
   | ``<prefix>_border-top-right-radius``,
   | ``<prefix>_border-bottom-right-radius``,